 EFDC+ accurately models fresh and saline water interactions in estuaries and river systems allowing users to develop well calibrated models of their waterbodies and evaluate the impacts of climatic change.
 Using the EFDC+ Sigma-Zed model allows highly realistic simulations of the stratification in the waterbody in comparison to similar modeling systems.
 EE provides a host of post-processing tools to better analyze and interpret the model results.

 Examples of Studies Done with EEMS

-A 3D EFDC Model for salinity and temperature was built for Southwest Florida Water Management District, to help determine areas in the Chassahowitzka system that meet manatee habitat criteria during critical conditions.
-Furthermore, simulation was made for salinity changes and the resulting changes in the volume, area and shoreline lengths of salinity regimes due to reductions in spring flows due to groundwater extractions and climate change.
+A 3D EFDC+ Model for salinity and temperature was built for Southwest Florida Water Management District, to help determine areas in the Chassahowitzka system that meet manatee habitat criteria during critical conditions.
+Furthermore, simulation was made for salinity changes and the resulting changes in the volume, area and shoreline lengths of salinity regimes due to reductions in spring flows, that are caused groundwater extractions and climate change.